-May is National Barbecue Month which means that summer is coming in hot with backyard grill outs, savory sides, and crisply chilled drinks.
-Both Hoboken and Jersey City have plenty of great spots to get the quintessential taste of summer, even if you don’t have a backyard smoker.
-Plan your outing with this list of the best Hoboken and Jersey City spots for barbecue.
+Labor Day Weekend is typically the last hurrah for barbecue.
+Summer is ending, which means so are the backyard grill outs, savory sides, and crisply chilled drinks.
+Luckily, both Hoboken and Jersey City have plenty of great spots to get the quintessential smoked taste of summer on this Labor Day — or any other season.
+Whether you’re craving some pulled pork, something rich + smokey, or just some good old fashioned BBQ sauce, we’ve got you covered.
+Read on to see a list of the best Hoboken and Jersey City spots for barbecue.

 Farside Tavern | 531 Washington Street